You are going to love this out-of-this-world delicious & easy Pumpkin Cheesecake Bars Recipe for Fall and Thanksgiving!

 - 1 teaspoon pumpkin pie spice

-- Crust: Prepare your crust by preheating the oven to 350 degrees and lining an 8x8 baking dish with parchment paper or aluminum foil.
+- Preheating the oven to 350 degrees and line an 8x8 baking dish with parchment paper or aluminum foil.
 Set aside.

 - Using a food processor, add in your chocolate cookies and pulse a few times until they are very fine.
 Mix in the melted butter.